Decoding Your

 While some basic alerts, like the trip odometer, can be reset through the dashboard, most engine and safety-related lights require an OBD-II diagnostic tool to clear the code from the ECU.
 It is best to have a technician verify the repair and reset the system to ensure the fault has been properly resolved.

-Maintaining Peak Reliability with Certified BMW Service Expertise
+07 — Expert Service Maintaining Peak Reliability with Certified BMW Service Expertise

 Ensuring your vehicle remains in top condition requires more than just reacting to dashboard lights; it involves a proactive approach to maintenance.
 Our team of factory-trained technicians is equipped with the latest diagnostic tools and genuine BMW parts to handle everything from routine oil changes to complex electrical repairs.
-Whether you are driving a 2026 BMW X5 or another model from our new X5 inventory, we are dedicated to providing the authoritative care your vehicle deserves.
+Whether you are driving a 2026 BMW X5 or another model from our inventory, we are dedicated to providing the authoritative care your vehicle deserves.

 Your BMW is protected by a 4-year / 50,000-mile powertrain warranty, and our service team is here to ensure every component performs to its maximum potential.
 For immediate assistance or to schedule your next maintenance visit, you can call (405) 755-3600 or visit our facility in person.
 We invite you to get directions to our Edmond showroom and experience the premium service that keeps your BMW running smoothly for years to come.